Andy Parsons

 Andrew John Parsons (born 30 November 1966) is an English comedian and writer.
 He regularly appeared on Mock the Week from Series 3 to Series 14.
-With comedy partner Henry Naylor, he has written and presented nine series of Parsons and Naylor's Pull-Out Sections for BBC Radio 2.
+With comedy partner Henry Naylor, he wrote and presented nine series of Parsons and Naylor's Pull-Out Sections for BBC Radio 2.

 Early life

-Parsons was born in Weymouth, Dorset.
+Parsons was born in Poole, Dorset; his father was a headmaster.
 He attended Parc Eglos Primary School, Helston Comprehensive School in Cornwall and Churston Ferrers Grammar School, Torbay (Devon) before going to Christ's College, Cambridge to study Law, where he met and formed a double act with Henry Naylor which twice toured with the National Student Theatre Company and once with the Footlights.
 After completing his studies, Parsons got a job working as a legal clerk on a case at the Greenock shipyards, which he describes as "the most tedious thing I'd ever done."
 With Naylor he established TBA, London's first sketch comedy club.

 Writing/television

 His first TV writing job was for Spitting Image and he went on to become one of the main writers.
-He has also appeared as a guest on They Think It's All Over, QI, and BBC Radio 5 Live's Fighting Talk.
+He has also appeared as a guest on They Think It's All Over, QI and BBC Radio 5 Live's Fighting Talk.
 Parsons left Mock the Week in October 2015 after nine series as a regular panelist, missing only five episodes.
 He, like the other regular panellists on Mock the Week, kept the same seat throughout the series, Parsons being the one on host Dara Ó Briain's left.

 He has also presented The PMQ show on BBC Radio 5 Live and was a regular during the 2010 World Cup on the BBC Radio 2 show Never Write Off The Germans.

-Parsons also appeared in World's Most Dangerous Roads alongside Ed Byrne, travelling along the Road of Bones in Siberia, visiting the coldest inhabited place on Earth and sleeping in a tent at -53 °C.
+Parsons also appeared in World's Most Dangerous Roads alongside Ed Byrne, travelling along the Road of Bones in Siberia, visiting the coldest inhabited place on Earth and sleeping in a tent at −53 °C.

 After writing for Week Ending, Parsons and Naylor were offered their own show Parsons and Naylor's Pull-Out Sections in 2001.
 They have also performed live versions of the show at the Edinburgh Festival Fringe (1993–2001) and at international comedy festivals in Sydney (1998/99), Melbourne and Adelaide (both 1998).